jettro/semi-website/_documentation/weaviate/current/features/adding_synonyms.md

 - [More resources](#more-resources)

 ## Basics

 - Concepts in the Contextionary can be overwritten and new concepts can be added to the Contextionary.
 - A `POST` request to the RESTful endpoint `/c11y/extensions` is for extending the contextionary with custom concepts.
 - a `GET` request to the RESTful endpoint `/c11y/concepts/{}` returns if a concept is part of the Contextionary.

 ## Introduction

 Concepts in the Contextionary can be overwritten and new concepts can be added to the Contextionary.
-- A contextionary version `xxxxx-v0.4.0` or higher is required.
-- Note that Contextionary version `xxxxx-v0.4.0` does not support a weight other than 1 in a custom extension yet.
-Future versions will allow any weight between 0 and 1.

 ## Usage

 An example of using the `/v1/c11y/extensions` endpoint to add or overwrite concepts:

 ```js